 - your household income, including benefits and pensions

-- savings and investments over £6,000 for those of working age and over £10,000 for those of pension age
+- savings and investments over £6,000 for those of working age and over £10,000 for those old enough to get state pension

-- your circumstances, for example age of people in the house, if someone has a disability
+- your circumstances, for example the age of people in the house, or if someone has a disability

 If you’re a council or housing association tenant how much you get also depends on:

-- if you’re under pension age and have spare bedrooms
+- the number of spare bedrooms you have if you’re under pension age

 If you rent from a private landlord, how much you get depends on the Local Housing Allowance.
 The amount of Local Housing Allowance may be lower than your actual rent.

 6. How we pay your housing benefit

 If you're a council tenant, we'll pay your benefit direct to your rent account.